FarrukhSultani/SQL_Challenge/README.md

 # **SQL_Challenge
 ## EmployeeSQL.
-The EmployeeSQL is an attempt to set company's data ready to use.
-Below is a summary of all the tables extracted from the raw data.
+The EmployeeSQL is an attempt to set company's data structured.
+Below is an overview of the process in order to extract the desired datasets.

 -----
-- The raw data were provided to me in six separate csv files which weren't really helpful in gathering useful information out of those.
-From the other side it was a waste of time to open six csv file to provide data on an employees' department_number ot salary.
-I used bewlo questions as hint to analyze data:
+- Run Postgres and pgAdmin.
+- Created a SQL database and its tables by using pgAdmin.
+- Defined SQL data types, primary keys, and unique values.
+- Loaded the data from CSV files into a database and then query the data.
+- Explained the four basic functions of persistent storage—create, read, update, delete (CRUD)—and apply them to a database.
+- Combined the data from multiple tables by using JOIN clauses.

+Note: The ables information are commented next to every single statement.
+I copied them here to make it easier to read and accessible.

     * List the employee number, last name, first name, sex, and salary of each employee.

     * List the first name, last name, and hire date for the employees who were hired in 1986.